 The LiDAR Scanner is Apple’s modified version of light detection and ranging (LiDAR) technology: a laser-based distance measurement method.
-There’s been a lot of talk about the LiDAR Scanner’s capabilities.
-Apple claims it to be a “breakthrough” technology, giving the iPad Pro 2020 “a more detailed understanding of a scene.”
-We decided to analyze the capabilities of the LiDAR Scanner and see if it delivers what’s promised.
+There’s been a lot of talk about the capabilities of Apple's LiDAR Scanner — the company claims it to be a “breakthrough” technology, giving the iPad Pro 2020 “a more detailed understanding of a scene.”
+We decided to analyze the capabilities of the LiDAR Scanner and see if it delivers what is promised.

-The aim of this research is to explore the capabilities of the LiDAR Scanner, used in the iPad Pro 2020.
+The aim of this research is to explore the capabilities of the LiDAR Scanner used in the iPad Pro 2020 and iPhone 12 Pro.
 We’re going to research the pros and cons of this solution, along with potential issues.
-We’ll also see if it enhances the overall performance of the ARKit.
+We’ll also see if it enhances the overall performance of ARKit.

-The project was supposed to validate whether the use of the LiDAR Scanner in the new iPad Pro is going to significantly influence the quality of AR applications.
+The project was supposed to validate whether the use of the LiDAR Scanner in the new iPad Pro is going to significantly influence the quality of augmented reality (AR) applications.

 A set of dedicated tests is needed to answer the following questions:

 According to our tests, the iPad LiDAR Scanner significantly improves the reconstruction of the real world.
 It detects surfaces, walls, and surrounding objects quickly and accurately.
-What’s more, it also detects the depth of the scanned area and allows a system-based implementation of occlusion effect algorithms.
+What’s more, it also performs depth scanning of the area and allows a system-based implementation of occlusion effect algorithms.

 Despite the advantages mentioned above, the LiDAR Scanner doesn’t address many of the biggest AR issues.
 The new radar doesn’t make the scene more stable, and it doesn’t solve the floating and flickering problems either.